Spectre Divide - Multiplayer Game Backend Deep Dive

 Limits of Limited Regions

-The only solution is to access a global, public edge computing infrastructure.
-However, this is very hard to manage, so it requires optimized, automated orchestration to handle it and ensure game server deployments in the optimal locations for all its players.
+One effective path is to access a global, public edge computing infrastructure.
+However, this is complex to manage, and requires optimized, automated orchestration to ensure game server deployments in the optimal locations for all players.

 Providers like Edgegap remove the cost problem by offering multi-tenancy, just-in-time game hosting in hundreds of regions without committing to a specific set of regions.